Derek Carr Is the Kobe Bryant of the NFL

 "It's just a knack," Richard says.
 "DC has a knack for when the game is on the line, he freakin' shows up.
 He could've had a bad game all game...when you have a guy on your team like that, that when it's crunch time you know he's going to be on the money?
 That makes you say, 'S--t, I've got to be on the money, man!'"

 Richard also knows that Carr wants to be a pastor with his own church one day.
-They've already discussed taking mission trips together, making tentative plans with Raiders teammate Karl Joseph to head to Joseph's native Haiti.
+They've already discussed taking mission trips together, making tentative plans with teammate Karl Joseph to head to Joseph's native Haiti.
 That Carr talked about wanting to help other people immediately after signing a $125 million deal made some players do a double take—they're not sure they would've said that.
-Then again, this is someone who spoke to player…after player…after player about winning in the playoffs minutes after his own season ended.
+Then again, this is someone who spoke to player...after player...after player about winning in the playoffs minutes after his own season ended.

 If football ended tomorrow for Carr, Richard says, he'd be perfectly fine.